 Pauley Pavilion is a UCLA landmark with a storied past.
 Constructed in the 1960’s, the Los Angeles arena is a former home to legendary basketball coach John Wooden, who led the UCLA Bruins to ten national titles between 1964 and 1975.
 It has served as a venue for presidential debates, Olympic gymnastics, and music video awards.

-The spectacular, newly-renovated interior
+The spectacular, newly-renovated interior of Pauley

 Pauley Pavilion post renovations by PCL.